A software-defined perimeter (SDP) is a network boundary that is based on software, not hardware. SDPs can be part of a Zero Trust security approach.

 Managing several different levels of network access using VPNs involves deploying multiple VPNs.
 Suppose Bob works at Acme Inc. in accounting, Carol works in sales, and Alice works in engineering.
 Managing their access at the network level involves setting up three VPNs: 1) an accounting VPN to provide access to the accounting database, 2) a sales VPN for the customer database, and 3) an engineering VPN for the codebase.
 Not only is this difficult for IT to manage, it is also less secure: anyone who gains access to the accounting VPN, for instance, can now access the financial information of Acme Inc. If Bob accidentally gives his login credentials to Carol, then security is compromised — and IT may not even be aware of it.

 A couple other key features separate SDPs from VPNs: SDPs are location- and infrastructure-agnostic.
-Because they are based on software rather than hardware, SDPs can be deployed anywhere to protect on-premises infrastructure, cloud infrastructure, or both.
+Because they are based on software rather than hardware, SDPs can be deployed anywhere to protect on-premise infrastructure, cloud infrastructure, or both.
 SDPs also easily integrate with multi-cloud and hybrid cloud deployments.
 And finally, SDPs can connect users in any location; they do not need to be within a company's physical network perimeter.
+This makes SDPs useful for managing remote teams that do not work within a corporate office.